When I think about the Lord and all He’s done for me, I am overwhelmed by His mercy, goodness, love and grace!

 Susan’s family

 “My heart is heavy today.
 Susie was my friend.
 She reached out to me when I was going through some personal pain in my life.
-She welcomed me and my family into her heart and into her home some 30 + years ago.
-Our daughters the same age, became close friends, her youngest son and my son, a year apart, became diaper-buddies.
+She welcomed me and my family into her heart and home over 30 years ago.
+Our daughters are the same age and have become close friends.
+Her youngest son and my son, a year apart, became diaper buddies.
 Our husbands (during my first marriage) even grew close!”

 “I’d watch Susie.
-She had such an up-beat personality and her words were always so encouraging.
+She had such an upbeat personality, and her words were always so encouraging.
 Even when I didn’t feel so ‘upbeat’ and ‘positive’, I couldn’t remain feeling down for too long around her.
 She had a way of hugging you while she patted you on the back … hard!
 Being around Susie, I learned how to communicate with my small children.
 I learned how to laugh with them.
 Susie just had a way with children – she genuinely liked them!
-I don’t think she ever met a stranger; conversation simply flowed out of her mouth and she truly cared for that one she was speaking to.”
+I don’t think she ever met a stranger; conversation simply flowed out of her mouth, and she truly cared for the one she was speaking to.”

 “Susie had child-like faith, always believing that her Heavenly Father was ready to grant her simple requests.
-Whether it was the petition for the salvation of loved ones, or to save our nation, whether she sought a miracle for a deformed child or for the healing of herself – she knew that there was nothing too hard for God to handle, and never wavered in standing on His promises.
+Whether it was a petition for the salvation of loved ones or to save her nation, whether she sought a miracle for a deformed child or for her own healing, she knew that there was nothing too hard for God to handle, and never wavered in standing on His promises.
 She was a true worshiper.
-She loved to danced before the Lord and become lost in His presence.
+She loved to dance before the Lord and become lost in His presence.
 I don’t doubt she is up there now, dancing with our Savior!”

 “Susie believed in hope.
 Hope against hope.
 Hope for a better day.
 Hope that God had something better.
-Hope that tomorrow would come.
+Hope that tomorrow will come.
 She trusted, loved, prayed, believed, laughed, encouraged, interceded, danced, worshiped, sang, rejoiced, wept, and praised!
 She convinced me that I could make it, that everything would be okay, that I was destined for greatness, and that with God ALL things were possible to them that believed.”

-“I enjoyed being around her, but towards the end I am ashamed to admit that I grew uncomfortable.
-We sometimes cower in the things we do not understand.
-We cringe from anything that may appear bleak before our eyes and before we know it our resolve weakens, our faith wavers, our hope diminishes.
+“I enjoyed being around her, but towards the end, I am ashamed to admit that I grew uncomfortable.
+We sometimes cower at the things we do not understand.
+We cringe at anything that may appear bleak before our eyes, and before we know it, our resolve weakens, our faith wavers, and our hope diminishes.
 Yet, our God is constant.
 Aren’t you glad His love’s unwavering, His tender mercies unfailing, His grace enduring?
 He doesn’t give up on any of us!
-He says in His Word His grace is sufficient for us – His strength is made perfect in weaknesses.”
+He says in His Word, His grace is sufficient for us – His strength is made perfect in weaknesses.”

 “Susie, thank you for the memories.
 You will be sorely missed.
-I rejoice knowing that your pain and suffering has ended.
-When you took you last breath here on earth, your next breath became your first one in heaven.
-You get to experience Christmas everyday now, while we plod along doing all we know to do just to make it through another day.”
+I rejoice knowing that your pain and suffering have come to an end.
+When you took your last breath here on earth, your next breath became your first one in heaven.
+You get to experience Christmas every day now, while we plod along doing all we know to do just to make it through another day.”

 “And we who are left behind, may we not grow weary as we continue on this journey.
-May those of us who know Christ, remember that this is not our permanent home.
-Through every tragedy, every trial and every triumph, remind us Lord, that You, oh God, have something greater in store for us.
-Although there are times we may not understand Your ways, God, may we remember that we can trust Your heart – for You know what’s best for Your children.”
+May those of us who know Christ remember that this is not our permanent home.
+Through every tragedy, every trial, and every triumph, remind us, Lord, that You, oh God, have something greater in store for us.
+Although there are times we may not understand Your ways, God, may we remember that we can trust Your heart, for You know what’s best for Your children.”

 “They say that I was a great friend to Susie, but it was she who was a great friend to me.”